 About the Department

-The overall goal of the department is to develop competent and skilled horticulturists and plant scientists who will be able in conducting demand driven research and development activities in the area of horticulture and plant science and disseminating research results through well coordinated extension program
+The goal of the department is to produce middle and high level skilled horticulturists and plant scientists who will be able to conduct demand driven research and development activities in the area of horticulture and plant sciences and disseminating research results through well coordinated extension program.

 Mission and vision

-The mission of the Horticulture and plant sciences department is to develop and implement horticultural and plant science education and research programmes that lead to the improvement and facilitation of cost-effective and profitable production and utilization of horticultural and crops commodities and services in a concerted effort to conserve natural resources while protecting and enhancing the environment.
+The mission and vission of the department of Horticulture and Plant Sciences is to develop and implement horticultural and plant science education and research programmes that lead to the improvement and facilitation of cost-effective and profitable production and utilization of horticultural and crops commodities and services in a concerted effort to conserve natural resources while protecting and enhancing the environment.

-To be admitted to undergraduate (B.Sc.), candidates should fit to admission requirement to Ethiopian higher education institutions upon successful completion of two years preparatory education in natural science and pass the entrance examination prepared by the Ethiopian ministry of education.
+The eligibility criteria for admission to B.Sc is in compliance with the admission requirement set for Ethiopian higher education institutions upon successful completion of two years preparatory education in natural science and pass the entrance examination prepared by the Ethiopian ministry of education (MoE).
 Placement of students to the program abides to the MoE affirmative regulation.
 Others like re-admission and advance standing shall be treated according to the academic rules and regulations of the universities.
-Students who graduated with diploma in the field of Horticulture, Plant sciences, General Agriculture and other related fields from recognized institutions can also apply to pursue their studies in regular, summer and extension programs based on the university legislations.
+Students who graduated with diploma in the field of Horticulture, Plant sciences, General Agriculture and other related fields from recognized institutions can also apply to pursue their studies in regular, summer and extension programs based on the university`s legislations.

 - Community: The community in Southwest Ethiopia

-- Research partners: Ghent university, Belgium; Cornell University, USA; University of Georgia, USA; Kangwon National university, Korea
+- Research partners: Wageningen University; Ghent University, Belgium; Cornell University, USA; Hebrew University of Jerusalem; University of Georgia, USA; University of Queensland, Australia; Kangwon National University, Korea; Ghent University.

-- Governmental organizations: Ethiopian Institute of Agricultural Research, The federal and regional agriculture offices
+- Governmental organizations: Ethiopian Institute of Agricultural Research; Regional Research Institutes; Public Universities; The federal and regional agriculture offices.